AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 The core problem is that the work done on different chains is measured using different units -- and those units aren't convertible.
 This applies to blockchains that use the same hashing algorithm, too, since there may be different costs and factors that are implicit in the mining of each of those chains.
 One hash is not necessarily worth exactly one hash in different contexts.

-Returning to Elliot Temple's idea: in order to convert otherwise unconvertible units, one must define a suitable goal and context for that conversion to make sense.
-For example: *is a cucumber longer than it is green?*[^cucumber-goldratt] That doesn't make sense because we can't convert between length and color.
-However, consider the situation where you want to win a cucumber competition where points are awarded both for the consistency of the color and for length (and nothing else).
-Based on those rules you could figure out a way to convert both color and length into points.
+Revisiting *qualitative conversion* from \autoref{sec:por-step4}: in order to convert otherwise unconvertible units, one must define a suitable goal and context for that conversion to make sense.
+For example: *is a cucumber longer than it is green?*[^cucumber-goldratt] That question doesn't make sense because we can't convert between length and color.
+However, consider the situation where you want to win a cucumber competition where points are awarded for a cucumber based on both its consistency of color and its length (and nothing else).
+Based on the sepcific rules, you could figure out a way to convert both color and length into points.
 This would help you pick the best of your cucumbers to enter into the competition, and developing that method means that you also now have a way to convert color to length via whatever relationship you come up with.
 Depending on the specific rules, you could now say things like *1cm of length is worth 3 blemishes*.
-In order to make sense of *converting between a cucumber's color and length*, you need both the context of the competition's rules and also the goal of maximizing the number of points.
+In order to make sense of *converting between a cucumber's color and length*, you need both the context of the competition's rules and also the goal of maximizing the number of points[^conv-other-gc-pairs].

 [^cucumber-goldratt]: This example is from Eli Goldratt's *The Choice* (2008).
+[^conv-other-gc-pairs]: NB: Other {goal, context} pairs could work, too.

 In the case of *Proof of Reflection*, we need to define a suitable goal and context to enable this conversion.
 Our goal is straight forward, and the same as other consensus mechanisms: we want a blockchain system that is as difficult as possible to attack.
 The difficulty of such an attack is typically analysed from the context of an attacker's *risk vs reward* where the attacker has a goal of *profit*.
-This hints at the essence of suitable contexts.
+This hints at a possible essence of suitable contexts.

 #### A Single Root Token Across Multiple Chains